Lekhak123/Reddit-top-trending-poster/README.md

 2) Open config.json.
 3) Add discord bot token to "token.
 4) This bot requires a pre made channel to exist on the server (any channel, the bot will try to copy it's properties/permissions, and stay under the same category).
 Hence, add the channel id to "channel_to_copy".
 5) You need to add mongodb url to "mongo_url"  (This program uses mongodb).
 You might be wondering why I took the hassle of trying to integrate a database into this program when I could have just used a local json file instead.
 Well...
 I did that initially and it worked better than expected, but then I decided to use this program in github actions and lost the ability to edit local json.
 So, heres the small and useless database integration story.
-Honestly the hassle was not worth it.
 6) Go to subreddits.json and then add the subreddits that you wanna keep a watch on. example ["a","b","c"]
 7) Setup a github action.
 But set up your repo as private to make sure other don't get your credentials.
 8) You are good to go.